161chihuahuas/dusk/README.md

 dusk --rpc 'connect <dref from node 3>' --control-port 6275
 ```

 They'll all find each other pretty quick.
 Check your terminal windows for your nodes.
 You should see that they are chatting and are aware of each other.
 You can repeat this process for as many nodes as you want to test against.
-You can also use `dusk --shred --dht --control-port 6275` and `duck --retrace --dht --control-port 6275` to test file shredding and retracing over your testnet.
+You can also use `dusk --shred --dht --control-port 6275` and `dusk --retrace --dht --control-port 6275` to test file shredding and retracing over your testnet.

 ## --